 The Awaraks are an indigenous group that lives in the rainforest of west Guyana and can only be reach by boat.
 They lost many of their traditions as well as their language due to the pressure of missionaries to learn English.
 However, some traditions have remained like canoeing through savanna-like wetlands, which are some of the most peaceful places you can find yourselves in.

 10. Feel welcome in a goldmine region, and see if you can find some gold yourself (Guyana)

 Whereas in French Guiana and Suriname we were discouraged from going into the interior, in Guiana, we were encouraged to visit Mahdia, Guyana’s largest gold mining region.
-As the business here is largely legalized, it is under supervision of police and environmental organizations.
+As the business here is largely legalized, it is under the supervision of police and environmental organizations.
 We felt safe and welcome.

 The following example characterized the good vibes: As a guard guided us through the latest ‘Shout’ – a place where a new gold vein has been discovered that will bring in millions – outsiders were sweeping the same area with metal detectors.
 When we commented on this our guard said, “No problem.
 There is enough.
 This is how we all started so we give them a little slack.”
 So if you have the inclination to search for gold, this may be a place to start.